uidb-dev/navigation-controller/README.md

 #### `this.navigator.changePage("about");`
 the option to changePage it's:
 ```
-this.navigator.changePage(
+this.navigatorRef.changePage(
-                goToPage //it's must
+                goToPage //Required
                 ,animationIn//have defult
-                ,animationOut//have defult
-                //'animationIn' and 'animationOut' need name of the animated
+                ,animationOut//have defult ==>> 'animationIn' and 'animationOut' need name of the animated
                 , timeAnimationInMS // defult=250//ms
                 , callbackFun
               );